This Help File Page was issued on 09/30/2017

 ▪See the "Video Setup dialogs" information at the end of this chapter.

-✓Notify Subscriber on Alarm Dispatch - For those using the Communication Module, you may automatically notify the Subscriber whenever a Dispatch is required for an Alarm Signal received from their premises.
+✓Notify Subscriber on Alarm Dispatch - For those using the MKS Customer Connect Service, you may automatically notify the Subscriber whenever a Dispatch is required for an Alarm Signal received from their premises.

 ▪Use the Drop-Down Selection List at the top right of the Central Station Data Form to Choose the method of notification.